Economic and industry-specific conditions

-Risks that could have a material influence on the business activity or on the net assets, financial position and results as well as the reputation of Munich Airport are explained below.
-The risks are presented in each case before (overview of gross risks) and after taking appropriate countermeasures into account (overview of net risks).
+Risks that could have a material influence on the business activity or on the net assets, financial position, and results of operations as well as the reputation of Munich Airport are explained below.
+In each case, the risks are shown before (overview gross risks) and after consideration of suitable countermeasures (overview net risks).

 The risk assessment relates to the economic impact in the assessment period quoted.
-As of December 31, 2017, the following material gross risks were identified for Munich Airport:
+As at December 31, 2018, the following material gross risks were identified for Munich Airport: